Join our community for news, tips, and insights. Sign up for our Monthly Newsletter

 Depreciation & Amortization

-If your business owns capital, long-term assets like large equipment or real estate, your income statement may include a depreciation & amortization (non-cash) expense line that spreads out asset costs over time.
+If your business owns long-term capital assets like large equipment or real estate, your income statement may include a depreciation & amortization (non-cash) expense line that spreads out asset costs over time.

 Interest expense

-As the name suggests, interest expense amounts reflect any business loan, credit card, or line of credit interest amounts you paid.
+As the name suggests, interest expense amounts reflect any business loan, credit card, or line of credit interest you paid.
 You may also have a separate line for interest amounts your business earned from investments.

 Once you’ve exhausted any cost reduction opportunities associated with COGS and operating expenses, your accountant may be able to help you lower interest expenses through debt prioritization, consolidation, or restructuring.